Lynching of William "Froggie" James: Henry Salzner

 After James was dead, the mob returned to the jail and kidnapped Henry Salzner, a white photographer who was charged with murdering his wife with an axe.
-Salzner's sentencing was scheduled to be held later that month, but the mob decided to murder him first.
+Salzner was scheduled to go on trial later that month, but the mob decided to murder him first.
 Salzner was lynched and shot in the public square.
 After the second lynching, shouting matches and minor looting gripped Cairo until the next morning when the Illinois National Guard implemented martial law and restored order in the town.

 Impact

 In the aftermath of the event, many prominent figures and groups denounced the murders.
 Governor Deneen responded to the Cairo lynchings by calling the mob violence "an outrageous proceeding and a disgrace to the state of Illinois."
 He relieved Sheriff Davis and Deputy Fuller of their positions.
 The recently founded National Association for the Advancement of Colored People (NAACP) was the first advocacy group to use James's case as an example of the ineffectiveness of anti-lynching laws.
 The group sent civil rights activist Ida B. Wells from Chicago to Cairo when Davis was applying for reinstatement.
-Wells's presence caused a rift in the Cairo black community, mostly because of the conflict of allegiances tied with Davis.
-Davis hired black men to his police force, and the black community respected him for granting their homes and families a relative safety not often afforded to other small river town black communities.
-Members of the black community also believed that James had committed the murder, and saw him mostly as a "worthless sort of fellow".
+Wells's presence caused a rift in the Cairo Black community, mostly because of the conflict of allegiances tied with Davis.
+Davis hired Black men to his police force, and the Black community respected him for granting their homes and families a relative safety not often afforded to other small river town Black communities.
+Members of the Black community also believed that James had committed the murder, and saw him mostly as a "worthless sort of fellow".
 Nevertheless, Wells continued her campaign to prevent the reinstatement, arguing that if Davis were to remain in his position, it would set a negative precedent for other towns to condone these kinds of attacks.
 Davis was not reinstated, and Deneen passed an order mandating that presiding officers be relieved of their job if they failed to protect their prisoners.
 These laws effectively ended mob lynchings in Illinois.